 In the State of Massachusetts the gas cock must be a T-handle type.
 The State of Massachusetts requires that a flexible appliance connector cannot exceed three feet in length.

 LOCAL CODES

 Install and use heater with care.
-Follow all codes.
-In the absence of local codes, use the latest edition of The National Fuel Gas Code, ANSI Z223.1, also known as NFPA 54.
+Follow all local codes.
+In the absence of local Codes use the latest edition of the National Fuel Gas Code, ANSI Z223.1/ NFPA54.

 Available from: